DeclanChidlow/vale.rocks/src/posts/tea-reviews.md

 _Bag_

 Rather sweet.
 I fail to taste the artificial vanilla.
-I often opt for this when out of milk or wanting to avoid caffeine.
+I sometimes opt for this when out of milk or wanting to avoid caffeine.

 ### Pure Mint - VAHDAM (■■■■□)